Continuous logistic Gaussian random measure fields for spatial distributional modelling: Applications in density field estimation

 \subsubsection{Impact on learning the density field}

-We consider two density valued-fields, perfectly known, represented in Figure \ref{fig:anfield}.
-We obtain them by applying the spatial logistic density transformation to realizations of GPs with the two previous kernels.
-The index spaces we consider here are $D=[0, 1]$, $\xI=[0, 1]$.
+For $D=\xI=[0, 1]$, we consider four density valued-fields, perfectly known, represented in Figure \ref{fig:anfield}.
+These references fields are realisations of SLGPs with prescribed spatial regularities and known hyper-parameters.

-We run the density field estimation, without hyper-parameters estimation.
-Figures displaying the mean posterior field are available in Figure~\ref{fig:anfield1:res} for the first reference field and in Appendix~\ref{app:fig}, Figure~\ref{fig:anfield2:res} for the second.
-We observe that higher sample size seems to yield a better estimation as the models manages to capture the shape and modalities of the true density field.
+We run the density field estimation without hyper-parameters estimation (as they are known).
+Figures displaying Maximum A Posteriori (MAP) estimators are available in Figure~\ref{fig:anfield1:res} for the first reference field and in Section~6 of the supplementary material, Figures~A, B and C for the other three.

-We expect the goodness of fit of our density estimation procedure to increase with the number of available observations.
-Since we only consider finite rank GP, the order $p$ (number of Fourier components used) may also determine how precise our estimation can be.
-In order to quantify the prediction error for different sample sizes and GP’s order, we define an Integrated Hellinger distance to measure dissimilarity between two probability density valued fields $f(\xX, \cdot)$ and $f'(\xX, \cdot)$:
+We visually assess that the goodness of fit of our density estimation procedure increases with the number of available observations.
+Moreover, since we only consider finite rank GP, the number of basis functions used may also determine how precise our estimation can be.
+In order to quantify the prediction error for different sample sizes and number of basis functions, we define an Integrated Hellinger distance to measure dissimilarity between two probability density valued fields $f(\xX, \cdot)$ and $f'(\xX, \cdot)$:

-In Fig. \ref{fig:isH}, we display the distribution of $d_{IH}$ between true and estimated fields for various sample sizes and SLGP orders.
-We see that the errors are comparable for small sample sizes.
-The order becomes limiting when more observations are available, as those of the considered SLGPs relying on the smallest numbers of basis functions appear to struggle to capture small scale variations.
+In Fig. \ref{fig:isH}, we display the distribution of $d_{IH}$ between true and estimated fields for various sample sizes and SLGP orders, for SLGPs matching the respective spatial regularities of the reference fields.
+We see that for small sample sizes, the number of basis functions has little influence, but that it becomes limiting when more observations are available.
+Indeed, the SLGP models relying on the smallest numbers of basis functions appear to struggle to capture small scale variations.

-Although the goodness of fit are often comparable when few observations are available, when a numerous data are used, the order becomes limiting.
-We attribute this threshold phenomenon to the SLGP being unable to model small scale variations.
+For more insights on this topic and to access the codes underlying this application, we refer the readers to \cite{gautier_vignette_2024_postconst}.
+Additionally, we note that the current errors converge to positive values rather than zero.
+Our investigations suggest that this is an artifact of the sampling strategy employed, which falls outside the scope of this work and will be addressed in future studies.

+We now turn our attention to a final application, where SLGP modeling is used for statistical inference on real-world data.